andreadellacorte/docs/index.md

 ---

+{: .new }
+> When you refer a friend, you and your friend each get $25 to spend on future sessions.
+For more details, see [/pages/referrals].

 ## Who is Tech Interview Coaching?

 Tech Interview Coaching is a small consortium of coaches passionate to make a difference.